• Home

 The research highlights an oversupply of “generalists,” with workers competing on “safe” signals that are socially reinforced, but have become so common that they no longer differentiate talent.
 In the WAsX “surplus-deficit map,” these broad traits appear as the most oversupplied.
 Conversely, the market rewards technical depth, scientific methods, and analytical precision—capabilities that workers consistently under-signal.

-This means your job title and your resume won’t protect you anymore.
+This means your job title and your résumé won’t protect you anymore.
 Once a reliable proxy for what workers do, job titles “no longer describe how work actually gets done,” the report says.
-While the CV, which remains the “dominant signaling tool” in the workforce, tends to emphasize broad traits such as communication, leadership and problem solving without really communicating what value a particular worker adds.

 According to Bradlow, employers increasingly say, “Don’t tell me your title.
 Tell me what skills you have, and tell me what you actually do.”
-Yet the CV, which remains the “dominant signaling tool,” still tends to emphasize broad traits such as communication, leadership, and problem solving “without really communicating what value a particular worker adds.”
+Yet the CV, which remains the “dominant signaling tool,” still tends to emphasize broad traits such as communication, leadership, and problem-solving “without really communicating what value a particular worker adds.”

-Artificial intelligence (AI) is acting as a massive catalyst for this shift.
+Artificial intelligence is acting as a massive catalyst for this shift.
 Rather than simply automating work away, AI is redistributing economic value across the skills spectrum.
 Demand is falling sharply for routine content creation and structured cognitive work, such as basic writing and routine analysis.
 Meanwhile, demand is rising for skills that AI cannot easily replicate, such as expert judgment, coordination, and regulatory compliance.

 The authors describe a “striking and persistent disconnect between what workers choose to signal and what employers truly need to get work done.”
 The less valuable generalist traits include leadership, communication, teamwork, and problem-solving.
 On the other hand, workers tend to “under-signal” the hard, specific, valuable skills that employers want—and in many cases, they “lack them altogether.”